iron-io/functions/fnctl/docs/lambda/getting-started.md

 We need the the `fnctl` tool for the rest of this guide.
 You can install it by following [these instructions](https://github.com/iron-io/function/fnctl).

+*For this getting started we are assuming you already have working lambda function code available, if not head to the [import instructions] (import.md) and skip the next section.*

 ## Creating the function

 Let's convert the `node-exec` AWS Lambda example to Docker.
 This simply